bchadburn/Past-ML-Models/Computer-Vision/README.md

 **Installation for conda users:**

 The packages may fail to load if using installing from requirements.txt file as conda-forge may be required to download certain packages.
 Instead, use environment.yml file.
+To edit env name, change name: <env_name>
-- conda env create --name <env_name> --file=environment.yml
+- conda env create -f=environment.yml
 - conda activate <env_name>

 ### Configuration of image folders, classes, and model